How to get a business loan with an LLC

 How to get a small business loan for an LLC

-When looking for small business loans for an LLC, you’ll need to follow the steps provided by the lender.
+When looking for an LLC business loan, you’ll need to follow the steps provided by the lender.
 Each lender may have a slightly different process, but these are common steps for applying for an LLC loan.

 1. Check your credit score

 Some lenders consider business credit reports and scores when making lending decisions.
 They’re available through Dun & Bradstreet, Equifax and Experian.
-But your personal credit history and credit score could also be evaluated by small business lenders to determine if you’re a good fit for a business loan and the interest rate you’ll receive.
+But your personal credit history and credit score is typically evaluated by small business lenders to determine if you’re a good fit for a business loan and the interest rate you’ll receive.

 Personal credit scores range from 300 to 850 — the higher, the better.
 Along with your credit report, your credit score can provide insight into how you’ve previously managed debt obligations.
-Traditional lenders generally prefer borrowers with good or excellent credit — typically a score of 670 or higher — but it’s possible to find lenders that are more lenient.
+Traditional lenders like banks and credit unions generally prefer borrowers with good or excellent credit — typically a score of 670 or higher — but it’s possible to find lenders that are more lenient.
 For example, you may be able to get an SBA loan with a score as low as 640.

-There are also alternative small business lenders like online or peer-to-peer lenders who may work with you if your credit score is lower, but expect steep borrowing costs.
+There are also alternative small business lenders like online or peer-to-peer lenders who may work with credit scores in the 600 range.
+But expect steep borrowing costs.

 You can request a free copy of your personal credit reports at AnnualCreditReport.com.
 There are also a few ways to get your credit score for free, like through a credit card issuer or other lender in the FICO Open Access Program.